kimtth/awesome-azure-openai-llm/README.md

 ### **Pruning and Sparsification**

 - Pruning: The process of removing some of the neurons or layers from a neural network.
-This can be done by identifying and removing neurons or layers that have little or no impact on the output of the network.
+This can be done by identifying and eliminating neurons or layers that have little or no impact on the network's output.

-- Sparsification is indeed a technique used to reduce the size of large language models by removing redundant parameters.
+- Sparsification: A technique used to reduce the size of large language models by removing redundant parameters.

-- Both sparsification and pruning involve removing neurons or connections from the network.
-The main difference between network sparsification and model pruning is that there is no operational difference between them, and a pruned network usually leads to a sparser network.

 - [Wanda Pruning](https://arxiv.org/abs/2306.11695): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2306.11695)]: A Simple and Effective Pruning Approach for Large Language Models [20 Jun 2023] [ref](https://www.linkedin.com/pulse/efficient-model-pruning-large-language-models-wandas-ayoub-kirouane)